zchee/neovim-wiki/Introduction.md

 Vim is a powerful text editor with a big community that is constantly growing.
-Even though the editor is about two decades old, people still extend and want to improve it, mostly using vimscript or one of the supported scripting languages.
+Even though the editor is about two decades old, people still extend and want to improve it, mostly using Vimscript or one of the supported scripting languages.

 ## Motivation

-Over its more than 20 years of life, vim has accumulated about 300k lines of scary C89 code that very few people understand or have the guts to mess with.
+Over its more than 20 years of life, Vim has accumulated about 300k lines of scary C89 code that very few people understand or have the guts to mess with.

 Another issue is that as the only person responsible for maintaining vim's big